mmennelle/degreelink/docs/GROUP_LEVEL_CONSTRAINTS.md

-# Option 3 Implementation: Category-Level AND Group-Level Constraints
+# Category-Level and Group-Level Constraints

 ## Overview
-Successfully implemented hybrid constraint scope support that allows constraints to apply either to an entire category or to specific groups within that category.
+The system supports hybrid constraint scope, allowing constraints to apply either to an entire requirement category or to specific groups within that category.

-## Changes Made
+## Constraint Scoping

-### 1. Constraint Tracking (backend/routes/upload.py, lines 440-472)
+### Constraint Key Structure
-**Updated constraint key structure:**
-- OLD: `(program_id, category, semester, year)` - 4-tuple, category-level only
-- NEW: `(program_id, category, semester, year, group_name)` - 5-tuple with optional group_name
+Constraints are identified by a 5-tuple: `(program_id, category, semester, year, group_name)`

-**Logic:**
+**Scope Logic:**
 - If `group_name` exists → group-level constraint (applies only to that specific group)
 - If `group_name` is None → category-level constraint (applies to all groups in category)